Have You Developed a VMS-Specific Strategy?

-VMS business is by nature highly competitive and requires a different strategy altogether than your relationship-led staffing business.
-Many of your larger clients use VMS exclusively because it gives them the ability to better manage and optimize their hiring processes.
+VMS business is by nature highly competitive and requires a different strategy altogether than your relationship-led recruitment business.
+Many of your larger clients use VMS exclusively because it gives them the ability to better manage and optimise their hiring processes.
 To them, these increased efficiencies mean decreased costs.
 And one of the biggest efficiencies your clients using VMS see is decreased time to fill a job.
 The faster jobs are filled, the more your clients expect that speed from you and your competitors in the future.

 One way to improve your fill-rates in such a competitive space is to explore automation.
 With automation you can eliminate many of the manual processes that slow you down, so you can decrease time to submit, stay ahead of the competition, and ultimately improve your overall VMS business margins.